Leeds and Bradford Railway: Before the Leeds and Bradford

 In the early nineteenth century Bradford was the seat of the British woollen industry, and the greatest wool centre in the world.
 The difficulty for Bradford was the poor state of transport links, although there had been a Bradford Canal from 1774.
 Conveyance of raw materials in and finished goods out by animal power was slow and expensive.
 In 1840 the best passenger connection between Bradford and the railway network was at Brighouse, over 6 miles away: the demand was such that 40,000 passengers annually used the horse-drawn coach link in 1844.

 In the early part of the 1830s, the North Midland Railway was being planned; it was to run from Derby to Leeds; the merchants of Bradford asked the NMR company to extend to their town.
-However the directors of the NMR stated that building a 72 mile railway was already quite enough for them, and they declined.
+However the directors of the NMR stated that building a 72-mile railway was already quite enough for them, and they declined.
 George Stephenson was the engineer of the NMR and advised the Bradford people that forming their own company for a line would be a practical way forward, but this advice was not acted upon.
 The North Midland Railway opened throughout to Leeds on 1 July 1840.

 Formation of the Leeds and Bradford Railway

 In reaction to the lack of progress, business interests in Bradford decided to form their own company, and they considered themselves fortunate to secure the services of George Stephenson as engineer, and of George Hudson as chairman.
-Their company obtained the Royal assent on 4 July 1844.
+Their company's act of Parliament, the Leeds and Bradford Railway Act 1844 (7 & 8 Vict. c. lix), obtained royal assent on 4 July 1844.
 Authorised share capital was £400,000.
 This was achieved in the face of opposition from rival groups, one of which intended to use atmospheric traction to overcome the difficulty of the steep gradients their line would involve.
 As part of the Parliamentary process of gaining authorisation, the Leeds and Bradford promoters undertook to build extensions from Shipley to Keighley and from Bradford to Halifax.

 The authorising act also provided for a new Wellington Station in Leeds together with a connection to the North Midland Railway at Hunslet.